Family travel checklist: what to pack

-For babies and younger children it can be good to pack everything on the list above and:
+For babies and younger children, it can be good to pack everything on the list above and add:

 - nappies or pull-ups

-- spare underwear if your child is toilet training
+- spare cothes if your child is toilet training

 - your child’s favourite cuddly toy, if he has one

 Entertainment tips for family travel

-Long trips can be tiring.
-Family travel is more fun for your kids and easier for you if your children are entertained.
+Long trips can be challenging for children.
+Family travel is more fun for children and easier for you if your children are entertained.
 Here are some ideas.

 Babies and toddlers